 I know this is why real haggling is absolutely essential on your gap year.
 No one likes to be ripped off at the end of the day.

 You want to get a fair price for that souvenir you are buying, but so does the vendor.
-There is a balance, and that balance is reaching a fair price where both you and the vendor are happy with the price.
+There is a balance to be found here, and that balance is reaching a fair price where both you and the vendor are happy with the price.
 You get a good bargain for something you want, and they get a little profit.

 In fact, when it is done right haggling can be a hell of a lot of fun.
 It is a game of back and forth with some of the best haggling sessions turning into a scene from the local amateur dramatic society, and done right, both parties win.
 Haggling can and should be a positive thing, and is a part of the backpacking experience that you should enjoy.